 MERIDIAN, IDAHO – Idaho GOP Rep. Raul Labrador fielded an array of questions along with cheers, boos, applause and shouts at a lively town-hall meeting Wednesday night, which drew close to 700 people.

 When a questioner told Labrador he appreciated the congressman holding the meeting and that it didn’t look like much fun, Labrador said, “I actually like it – I’m used to getting booed.
 I get it at home all the time.”
 That drew a laugh.

 It was Labrador’s first town-hall meeting of the year; he said he hopes to hold one in North Idaho in the coming weeks.
-The Freedom Caucus co-founder and four-term congressman has been at the center of some of the big debates in Washington, and also is pondering a possible run for governor of Idaho in 2018.
+The Freedom Caucus co-founder and four-term congressman has been at the center of some of the big fights in the U.S. House, and also is pondering a possible run for governor of Idaho in 2018.

 At one point about an hour into the meeting, after an extended exchange between Labrador and a questioner who called for him to back investigations of President Trump, the crowd began chanting, “Do your job, do your job!”

 Labrador paused, smiled and spread his arms.
 “Two years ago, the shoe was on the other foot,” he said.
 “And I would go to town halls and have Republicans yelling at me, ‘Why didn’t you impeach Obama?’ ” He said, “I’m not going to go on a witch hunt.”

 When Labrador was asked about President Trump not releasing his tax returns, he said, “I have no problem challenging a president of the other party or a president of my party, and I think I’ve shown that in my seven years in Washington, D.C.
 I have no problem challenging my leadership.”